Ira-Project/lastword/MVP/Experiment 8 with GPT Assistant.md

 2) The multiple concepts required to solve the question will be listed in the "concepts" field.
 3) For each concept within the "concepts"  field, check if the explanation provided by the teacher contains the "description" of that concept.
 If the "description" is missing from the explanation, respond by returning the text within the "response" field of the "if_missing" field of that concept along with the text in the "value" field of the "if_missing" field of that concept.
 4) Examples of possible incorrect explanations have been provided in the "sample_incorrect_explanations" field.
 If the explanation of the teacher contains any of the descriptions listed in the "description" field, respond with the text in the corresponding "value" and "response" fields.
 5) The response should be a combination of possible responses provided in the json file.
-Do not add any other generateed response.
+Do not add any other generated response.

 Your final response should strictly adhere to the following format:
 Solution: ______ \n